jacklpayne/Dolphinwavve/README.md

 # Dolphinwavve

 Dolphinwavve is an additive synthesizer project that leverages the JUCE library.
-It allows users to generate waveforms by summing partials of Fourier series for various wave types, providing a powerful tool for sound design.
+It allows for the generation of waveforms by summing partials of Fourier series for various wave types.

 ## Features